happypeter/LGCB/book/tmp.md

 ---------------------------

-I just want lessons for LGCB, not chapters, and every lesson I add will be there forever, I can only better the page, but not removing it.
+I just want lessons for LGCB, not chapters, and every lesson I add will be there forever(the url will be permanent, so that I can link to it from anywhere), I can only better the page, but not removing it.

 I am free to change the index of the book.